marleo/PresXplore/README.md

 - Extract text and speech from the keyframes/video and store them in a MongoDB.
 - Intuitive Frontend to retrieve video segments/keyframes from certain lectures.
   - You can choose between different query types, depending on your needs (Query for text, speech, videoid, similar keyframes)

+## Prerequisites 📋
+- Ensure you have Python 3.x installed.
+- Videos have to be in a folder and in the .mp4 format.
+- Be sure to install necessary libraries and tools. (should be handled by _setup.py_)

 ## Preprocessing/Keyframe extraction 🎥